-Photorealistic visualization ensures the rendering quality of virtual contents in Augmented Reality.
-Aside from geometric registration problem, the illumination and reflectance of virtual objects has to be the same as objects in the real-world to achieve seamless integration.
+Photorealistic visualization ensures the rendering quality of virtual contents in Augmented Reality is simulated closely to the real environment.
+Aside from the geometric registration problem, the illumination and reflectance of virtual objects have to be the same as the objects in the real-world to achieve seamless integration.
 The shading of virtual objects remains to be a difficult task due to a wide variety of material reflectance behaviors and scattering effects, coupled with the difficulty in simulating real-world lighting effects.
 Global illumination addresses the photorealistic problem in Computer Graphics, but is not suitable for real-time applications due to the simulation of multiple ray bounces, and remains to be an open problem in Computer Graphics.

-The location of different light sources has to be acquired in order to shade virtual objects using shading algorithms.
-Furthermore, the shadowing of the virtual objects also has to be estimated, so that the shadows projected from the virtual objects are similar to the shadows projected by the real objects.
+The location of different light sources has to be acquired to shade virtual objects using shading algorithms.
+Furthermore, the shadowing of virtual objects also has to be estimated, so that the shadows projected from the virtual objects are similar to the shadows projected by the real objects.
 These effects remain to be highly difficult to achieve, due to the difficulty in extracting light sources from the captured real-world image.
-Several attempts were made in solving this problem, where the position of light sources can be captured using external devices such as a perfectly specular orb to reflect incoming light sources [5], or a separate light sensor that faces up to capture the light sources [1].
-However, these approaches often require large computational effort, which is often unavailable in Augmented Reality applications due to most of the computational resources have already been delegated to the effort of object detection and tracking.
+Several attempts were made to solve this problem, by capturing the location of different light sources using external devices such as a perfectly specular orb to reflect incoming light sources [5], or a separate light sensor that faces up to capture the light sources [1], while some systems simply use a separate virtual light source for shadow projection with less realism [8].
+However, these approaches are often computationally intensive, which is often infeasible for Augmented Reality applications due to most of the computational resources have already been delegated to the effort of object detection and tracking.